ariga/atlas/doc/md/lint/analyzers.md

 (migration) phase if applications running the previous version of the schema reference the old column name in their queries.

-By default, breaking changes are reported but not cause migration linting to fail.
+By default, detected breaking changes are reported but do not cause migration linting to fail.
 Users can change this by configuring the `incompatible` analyzer in the [`atlas.hcl`](../atlas-schema/projects#configure-migration-linting) file:

 ```hcl title="atlas.hcl" {2-4}